BiblioAsia Jan 2009

 Lembaran Akhbar Silam: Jawi Peranakkan, 1876–1895

-Highlights some of the earliest surviving issues of the first Malay newspaper, the Jawi Peranakkan, published between 1876 and 1895.
-The newspaper was financed, run and edited by a group of Jawi Peranakkan (local born Indian Muslims).
+Senior Librarian Sudusia Rosdi highlights some of the earliest surviving issues of the first Malay newspaper, the Jawi Peranakkan, published between 1876 and 1895.
 (PDF)

 Bridging Worlds 2008: Knowing, Learning, Sharing

-The focus of the “Bridging Worlds: Knowing, Learning, Sharing” conference was on the use of web 2.0 technologies in libraries and the emerging library 2.0 technologies.
-It featured how libraries and other institutions are changing or responding to change related to Library 2.0
+The “Bridging Worlds: Knowing, Learning, Sharing” conference focused on the use of web 2.0 technologies in libraries and emerging library 2.0 technologies.
+(PDF)

 苏州工业园区图书馆参观访问记